Rhode Island Red: Friendly Or Feisty?

-Reds also make great pet chickens.
+Reds make great pet chickens.
 They are very friendly and curious and love to be around humans.
-If you’re looking for a family-friendly chicken breed that won’t be aggressive towards your children, the Rhode Island Red is exactly what you’re looking for.
+If you’re looking for a family-friendly chicken breed that won’t be aggressive toward your children, the Rhode Island Red is exactly what you’re looking for.

 Compared to other chicken breeds, Rhode Island Reds can be pretty loud before, during, and after egg-laying.
 However, this depends from hen to hen.
 There are plenty of Red hen owners out there who never had any issues with noisiness.

 But if you live in a suburban neighborhood and don’t want your neighbors to complain, a Rhode Island Red may be a gamble.